 - communicate and disseminate information on governance matters.

-The LGTAS was introduced as a government programme of action and a blueprint for better service delivery aimed at responsive, accountable, effective and efficient local government.
+The Local Government Turnaround Strategy was introduced as a government programme of action and a blueprint for better service delivery aimed at responsive, accountable, effective and efficient local government.
 Five focus areas aimed at fast-tracking implementation of the strategy have been identified.
-These are:

 - service delivery